Presidents A & B Neighborhood Roadway Reconstruction

 Hi again!
 Just a few more questions I've thought of..
 1. If we decide to make private utility repairs before (or even after) the roadway construction, can that amount still be added to our assessment / property taxes?
 2. There's a slight disconnect/misalignment right where our sewer line meets the city connection (at about 60 feet out).
 Would that be up to us to fully replace?
 Or would the city fix their connection to align with ours?
 Thanks!

-Katie B asked 13 days agoThe deadline to sign up for private utility repairs that that you would like added to your assessment / property taxes is BEFORE the asphalt pavement is complete in front of your home.
+Katie B asked about 2 months agoThe deadline to sign up for private utility repairs that that you would like added to your assessment / property taxes is BEFORE the asphalt pavement is complete in front of your home.
 That date can vary by street depending on the contractor’s progress.
 Reach out to staff for estimated deadline depending on which street you live on once construction begins.

 The City isn’t proposed to replace a portion of the sewer service.
 Property owners are responsible for repairs all the way to the City’s sewer main in the middle of the street.
 We do recommend your contractor coordinate with Brandon Freeman.